spoy-ler/Checklists/README.md

-### QATestLab-Course.
+### QATestLab Course.
 Creating the test documentation

 Testing the [Best friends](http://opencart.qatestlab.net/) website using checklists.
 The following types of testing were executed:
 1) Functional testing